 Source: Finance and Leasing Association

-- To consolidate debts.
-Using a second charge mortgage – which can run for up to 25 years – to pay off smaller debts, such as credit cards or small unsecured loans, will mean you may end up paying more interest in the long term.
+- if you want to consolidate debts.
+Using a second charge mortgage – which can run for up to 25 years – to pay off smaller debts, such as credit cards or small unsecured loans, will mean you might end up paying more interest in the long term.
 You are also converting unsecured credit into secured credit, which could increase the risks of having your property repossessed.

 Some things to consider before taking out a second mortgage